-Forest and NCA / Nature / National /
+National Forest Policy 2006 / Natural / National /

 5.4.
-Contribution of legislation and/or regulations at other levels to the identification, conservation and protection of the cultural and/or natural heritage inception of mgmt team, plan, legality,
+Contribution of legislation and/or regulations at other levels to the identification, conservation and protection of the cultural and/or natural heritage

 5.4.1 - Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State Party's cultural and/or natural heritage.